-- Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of children.
+- Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so.

-- Refer suspected cases, as appropriate, to the relevant body (local authority integrated services, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - Have a good understanding of harmful sexual behaviour. - Will be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment and be confident as to how to access this support. - Will discuss the local response to sexual violence and sexual harassment with the police and local authority children's social care colleagues to prepare the school's policies. - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search. - The DSL will also keep the headteacher/head of school informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate. - Be aware of the added online safety responsibilities around Filtering and Monitoring processes.
+- Contribute to the assessment of children. - Refer suspected cases, as appropriate, to the relevant body (local authority integrated services, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly.
+If a DSL or member of staff is unsure which appropriate relevant body to refer a suspected case to, please contact the Trust Improvement Officers for Safeguarding: - o roddanj@aletheiatrust.org.uk and - o armstrongn@aletheiatrust.org.uk). - Have a good understanding of harmful sexual behaviour. - Will be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment and be confident as to how to access this support. - Will discuss the local response to sexual violence and sexual harassment with the police and local authority children's social care colleagues to prepare the school's policies. - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search. - The DSL will also keep the headteacher/head of school informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate. - Be aware of the added online safety responsibilities around Filtering and Monitoring processes. - The Prevent lead is Ms Shona Eakins.